forax/cplisp/README.md

 ```
 it will pack the Java VM and cplisp inside a folder cplisp.

-You only need to run Maven once, after that you can use pro
+You only need to run Maven once, after that you can use pro directly
 ```
   ./pro/bin/pro
 ```